U.S. Census Data and Census 2020

 • Finally, the algorithm introduces more substantial distortion for census blocks, and it occasionally produces impossible combinations of numbers (such as areas where the entire population is younger than 18).
 Although our region has few of these illogical blocks, we and the Census Bureau recommend combining many blocks to obtain numbers for larger geographic areas, rather than using blocks as a precise picture of small geographic areas.
 The random noise will give individual blocks lower or higher counts than they should have, but these distortions will in theory offset each other as blocks are combined, leading to less noisy data at higher geographic levels.

-Council’s support for Census 2020
+The Met Council’s support for the 2020 Census

 • Provided counties and cities with its latest regionwide parcels and address data to help validate and update the Census Bureau’s address list.